CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 This is enough to get most basic forms up and running, there are a few edge cases that we need to work out in part 2;
 such as when you have a directive that encapsulates a ui component that is used for input.
 This will not be rendered in time to get the form setup.
-As well as if you have multiple inputs for a single model.
+As well as if you have multiple inputs for a single model (like seperate first and last name fields).

+And finally check back for part 3 where I will go over the animations.